colmap/colmap/doc/cli.rst

   database after running ``mapper``.
 Note that no bundle adjustment or triangulation is performed.

+- ``point_triangulator``: Triangulate all observations of registered images in an existing model using the feature matches in a database.

 - ``bundle_adjuster``: Run global bundle adjustment on a reconstructed scene, e.g., when a refinement of the intrinsics is needed or after running the ``image_registrator``.